akerouanton/zbuild/README.md

-# zbuild: Building Docker images without the hassle of writing system commands
+# zbuild: Building container images without the hassle of writing Dockerfiles

 zbuild is a high-level Buildkit syntax provider.
 That means, it provides a syntax for defining and building container images with higher-level concepts,